 - Minor misalignment or crowding

-By bonding these thin shells to the front of your teeth, veneers can create a uniform, beautiful, and natural-looking smile.
+By bonding these shells to the front of your teeth, dental veneers can create a uniform, beautiful, and natural-looking smile that boosts your confidence and enhances your overall appearance.

 1. Initial Consultation

-Your dentist will also explain the different types of veneers available, such as porcelain or composite resin, and help you choose the material that best suits your needs and budget.
-Additionally, they may discuss the potential need for tooth preparation, which involves removing a small amount of enamel from the front surface of your teeth to accommodate the veneers.
+Your dentist will also explain the types of veneers available—porcelain or composite resin—and guide you in selecting the material that aligns with your needs and budget.
+If necessary, they’ll discuss tooth preparation, which involves removing a small amount of enamel to ensure a perfect fit.

-After the tooth preparation, your dentist will take impressions or digital scans of your prepared teeth.
-These impressions or scans will be sent to a dental laboratory, where your custom veneers will be fabricated.
+After preparation, impressions or digital scans are taken to create a precise mold of your teeth.
+These are sent to a dental lab where your custom veneers are crafted.

 3. Temporary Veneers (Optional)